Your guiding light through times of trouble, confusion, murkiness, tumult, unconstitutionality, assaults on dignity and freedom.

 I want to remind you people of something.

-I should have mentioned this the past couple of days, but, you know, I say so much.
+I should have mentioned this the past couple of days, but you know, I say so much.

-And it's impossible for me to remember it all.
+It is impossible for me to remember it all.

 I remember on this program during a particularly heated moment on the whole subject of illegal immigration.